bs4/LearnPythontheHardWay/README.md

 The drill files are where I make changes to the original or use # to make notes.
 Sometimes I'll go beyond what I learned in a particular lesson and there will be multiple drill files.

-I'll also use test in some form or another, but still with the core exercise naming convention.
+I'll also use "test" in some file names